tmax818/phrg-transitioning-from-ruby-to-html/README.md

 The web is an open platform.
 Unlike the mobile application stores, there are no gatekeepers.
-Everyone can publish applications on the web as long as they adhere to a few [open standards](https://www.w3.org/standards/).
+Everyone can publish applications on the web as long as they adhere to a few [open standards][].
 This takes us back to Ruby, how can our Ruby application work on the web?
 It's relatively simple-ish.
 All we need to do is adhere to the web standards.
 To be more specific our Ruby application needs to output data that can be published on the web and understood by web browsers.
 Our Ruby application needs to output HTML.

 ## Creating web applications is the art of generating HTML